cboettig/labnotebook/_posts/2011-02-16-data-mangement-on-uc3-merritt-repository.md

 redirects: [/wordpress/archives/1019, /archives/1019]
 categories:
 - open-science
+tags:
+- blog
 ---

 I've been trying to learn a little more about the potential for data management solutions through the [UC3 Merritt repository](http://www.cdlib.org/services/uc3/merritt/index.html),  and decide how this compares to commercial alternatives such as Amazon  S3, Picasa/Flickr (obviously for images only), and field-specific and  publication specific repositories such as Dryad.
 Merritt email support  have been very helpful in answering my questions and concerns.

 * **Persistence**:  of the data itself, of the  URLs & object  identifiers, of access to the data?
 Not surprisingly they have  standard redundancy backup procedures for archival standards in place.
 * **Object identifiers**:  UC3 also provides DOIs for objects  which can be purchased independently of archiving in the Merritt  repository and are indexed in Web of Science.
 * **Cost and pricing structure**: $1040/Tb/year, prorated for how much storage you actually use.
 No charge for upload/download, unlike S3.
 [EZID](http://www.cdlib.org/services/uc3/ezid/index.html) for DOIs are separate charge:  Annual charge unlimited number of DOIs: $75/user, $375/group, or $1,125 for whole university

 **The Good:** An institutional repository seems like a safer bet   than an Internet business, even if it's as large as Amazon or Google.
 After all, the UC's have been around a lot longer.